Altitude : 3,235 mts.

 Yamuna’s mother could never make eye contact with her dazzling husband.

 Sight Seeing & Excursion :

-Surya Kund : There are a number of thermal springs in the vicinity of the temple which flows into numerous pools.
-The most important of these is Surya Kund is known for its very high temperature of 190° F. Pilgrim cook rice & potatoes here to offer to deity in the temple.
+Surya Kund: There are a number of thermal springs in the vicinity of the temple which flow into numerous pools.
+The most important of these is Surya Kund is known for its very high temperature of 190° F. Pilgrim cooks rice & potatoes here to offer to the deity in the temple.

-Divya Shila : Near Surya Kund there is a slab of stone known as Dibya Shila or the slab of divine light.
-This slab is worshipped before puja is offered to Yamuna.
+Divya Shila: Near Surya Kund there is a slab of stone known as Dibya Shila or the slab of divine light.
+This slab is worshipped before puja is offered to the Yamuna.

-Hanumanchatti : Hanumanchatti is the last motorhead on way to Yamunotri & is the hub of activities in season.
+Hanuman Chatti: Hanumanchatti is the last motorhead on way to Yamunotri & is the hub of activities in season.
 It is a place of confluence of Hanuman Ganga and Yamuna rivers, from where the trek to Dodital (3,307 m) starts.
-The trek from Hanumanchatti starts with a gentle climb and the 7 km trek through Phoolchatti & Jankichatti is most enjoyable as the path trails its way through wooded hills & meadows shaded with beautiful green, while the fragrance of the Himalayn trees & shurbs permeate the cool mountain etc.
+The trek from Hanumanchatti starts with a gentle climb and the 7 km trek through Phoolchatti & Jankichatti is most enjoyable as the path trails its way through wooded hills & meadows shaded with beautiful green, while the fragrance of the Himalayan trees & shrubs permeates the cool mountain etc.

 Himalayan Guest House